 Our church does give financially to missions through various means.
 We participate in Faith Promise, Easter Offering, and Thanksgiving Offering, as well as the Memorial Roll program.
 Even though I have been in a leadership position for almost three years at this church, I did not even realize that all of these offerings went to world missions.
 The sad truth is that most believers don't give much to missions.
 One drawback for my church is that we are so far behind on paying district budgets that it seems hard to raise funds for other areas.

 Once a month -- normally the third Wednesday -- the midweek service is focused on missions.
-Our NMI President told me that she wished that she could do more towards this service such as preparing foreign foods and such that had been done in the past, but she just doesn't have the time.
+Our NMI President told me that she wished that she could do more toward this service such as preparing foreign foods and such that had been done in the past, but she just doesn't have the time.
 She runs our women's ministries.
 Her husband is in charge of Angel Food Ministries and she heads up NMI on top of her full-time job and commuting to church from Riverview to Windsor Hills.
 I felt bad when she said she wanted to do more, but I appreciated that she herself acknowledged that more could be done in these areas.
 The church also brings in three to four missionary speakers a year to help promote a global worldview.

 One thing that our NMI President wants to do differently is to have the missions done on Sunday evening instead of Wednesday.
 She feels that one of the biggest hindrances to the effectiveness of missions' promotions is simply that people are interested but don't want to be involved.
 She thinks that this is the case because most people don't think that they are a part of missions.
 They just don't feel a connection between themselves and the missionaries serving around the world.